-In this paper, some basic results of the stability criteria of fractional order systems with time delay as well as free delay are presented.
-We have employed the "classical" and the generalization of Gronwall Belmann lemma to obtain finite time stability and stabilization criteria for a proposed class of time delay systems.
-In addition, we presented some basic results concerning the stability of fractional order time delay systems as well as free delay systems.
+In this paper, we have studied and presented the finite time stability of perturbed (non)linear fractional order time delay systems.
+We have employed the "classical" and the generalization of Gronwall Belmann lemma to obtain finite time stability criteria for proposed class of time delay system.
+Also, they are presented some basic results on the stability of fractional order time delay systems as well as free delay systems.
 Finally, a numerical example is given to illustrate the validity of the proposed procedure.

 Acknowledgement.
-This work is partially supported by the EUREKA program- E!4930 and the Ministry of Science and Environmental Protection of the Republic of Serbia as Fundamental Research Project 41006 and 35006.
+This work is partially supported by EUREKA program- E!4930 and the Ministry of Science and Environmental Protection of Republic of Serbia as Fundamental Research Project 41006 and 35006.